 Example: The existence of a painting implies the existence of a painter.

-Imply and indicate are another set that might be confused despite their vastly different meanings.
+Another set that might be confused despite their vastly different meanings is imply and indicate.
 While imply, as we know, means to state indirectly, to indicate means to point out or to state or express.
 It is much more direct and doesn’t require a conclusion on the reader’s part.

 Example: The teacher wasted no time on mystery; when asked about his favorite student, he indicated to me.